-Soliris is unproven and not medically necessary for the treatment of Shiga toxin E. coli-related hemolytic uremic syndrome (STEC-HUS).
+Soliris and Ultomiris are unproven and not medically necessary for the treatment of Shiga toxin E. coli-related Hemolytic Uremic Syndrome (STEC-HUS).

 Soliris and Ultomiris are proven and medically necessary for the treatment of paroxysmal nocturnal hemoglobinuria (PNH) when all of the following criteria are met: